 How to Analyse the Balance Sheet of a Company

 It’s often hard to assess a balance sheet in isolation.
 Having something to compare it to is the key to understanding what’s happening and what’s changed.
 To make this easier, Calxa has several Balance Sheet reports that will help you understand your business better.

 Understanding how your balance sheet has changed over time is a good way to gain an understanding of your business.
 Furthermore, there are so many questions to be answered:

 - Which lines stay the same and rarely change?

 Fixed assets such as buildings, equipment and vehicles are typically stable for many businesses while bank accounts, debtors and creditor accounts often change daily.
-For example, with this report you can choose to compare your current balance sheet against the previous month (to see short term changes).
-It starts off with comparing the financial year to the same month last year (which is great for the longer-term view).

 Balance Sheet Actual vs Budget